milestogo/serval-meshextender/WRT703n/README.md

-This is an attempt to cram everything into 4m of flash.
+This is an attempt to cram everything into 4m of flash & simplify system setup.

-I think it will work, but
+it works, but is mostly untested.

- I HAVE NOT TESTED IT YET. it could brick your device.
+- there are around 700kb free to work with.

 Everything from firewall software to ping was cut out to make it smaller.
-Left is enough to create wireless networks & attach serial devices.
 You will need to format usb sticks somewhere else and then plug in.

-All config files are directly copied from the MP2 build, which will cause errors.
+  It does have UTF8 and english language VFAT code pages.

+To build your own.
+Start with the attitude adjuster trunk of openwrt. copy the  .config file and the files directory.
 Serval files are the same version as the MP2 build.

-To build your own, set up the Mesh potato build & drop in the .config file